jrhee115/README_Gen/Develop/myREADME.md

  ## Contribution
-  d
+  al

  ## Test
-  f
+  a

  ## Quesiton
-  If you have any questions, contact me at my github: jrhee115 You can also email me at: undefined
+  If you have any questions, contact me at my github: jrhee115 or
+  You can email me at: undefined